 You can access a cell's cell channel by right clicking on the cell and selecting "Cell messages..." from the dropdown.

 See our article on Cell Channels and Messages for more information.

 You can add 5 types of messages to a channel: comments, @mentions, replies, emojis, or reactions.

-You can add emojis to the channel or include them inside your message with the emoji selector, accessible by clicking on the emoji icon in the bottom right of the message panel.
+You can add emojis to your messages via the emoji selector, accessible by clicking on the emoji icon in the bottom right corner of the text box.

 Reactions are like emojis but in direct response to a message.
-There can be multiple different reactions to a given message, and users can vote up an existing reaction.
+There can be multiple reactions to a given message, and users can upvote an existing reaction.
 You can react to an existing message by hovering over it and clicking the emoji icon from the list of options that appears in the top right corner of the message.

 Editing and Deleting Messages

 In addition to replies and reactions, some users can edit their comments or delete the comments of any other user.
 These features are determined by permission level, as defined below.